4 Popular ERP Implementation Strategies: Finding the Best Approach

 - Possibility of many glitches all at once – With so many things happening on the same day, your software partner and IT team may need some extra time to get simple fixes ironed out.

-Big bang deployment strategies are often best suited to smaller organizations with single or limited locations and few employees.
+Big-bang deployment strategies are often best suited to smaller organizations with a single or limited location and few employees.
 It’s risky for a large and complex enterprise to try an all-at-once corporation-wide software launch; there are too many variables, locations, and employees that you cannot control.

 Security Considerations: